-☐ ErP Support

-Determines whether to let the system consume less than 1W power in S5 (shutdown) state.
-(Default: Disabled)

-Note: When this item is set to Enabled, the following four functions will become unavailable:

-PME event wake up, power on by mouse, power on by keyboard, and wake on LAN.
+Determines whether to let the system consume least power in S5 (shutdown) state.
+(Default: Disabled) Note: When this item is set to Enabled, the following functions will become unavailable: Power-On by Alarm, PME event wake up, power on by mouse, power on by keyboard, and wake on LAN.

-(Note) Supported on Windows 7/Vista operating system only.

-2-8 PnP/PCI Configurations
+2-7 PnP/PCI Configurations